taublast/taublast.github.io/_posts/2026-04-20-FaceDetection.md

 <img src="../assets/img/mask.jpg" alt="Mask applied to detected face landmarks" height="350"
 style="margin-top: 16px;" />

-To be able to draw bitmap masks like a Spider-Man mask or a funny hat, we use configurations to position them:
+To be able to draw bitmap masks like a Spider-Man mask or a funny hat, we use configurations to position them relatively to detected face:

 ```csharp
                     config = ModePicker.SelectedIndex switch